MuhammadKhann/MuhammadKhann/README.md

 CS student building backend systems that actually scale.
 I spend most of my time in **Node.js**, **NestJS**, and **.NET** — designing APIs, wiring up databases, and deploying to cloud infrastructure on **Azure** and **AWS**.

-- 🔭 Currently working on — *[your current project]*
+- 🔭 Currently working on — Linux and Networking Skills
-- 🌱 Currently learning — *[e.g. distributed systems / Kubernetes / system design]*
+- 🌱 Currently learning — Cyber Security
 - 💼 Open to backend internships and junior roles
-- 🏠 Based in Karachi, Pakistan
+- 🏠 Based in Multan, Pakistan

 ---